 Over the next few years traders, regulators and board members all caught on to the fact that there was a missing element in these calculations.
-While we were using market risk models to generate complex VaR calculations, there was not much we were doing with these numbers.
+While we were using market risk models to generate complex VaR calculations, the challenges with Value at Risk was that there was not much we were doing with these numbers.
 The market risk numbers were calculated, reported and filed.
 Limits were set, exceptions happened, were approved and we moved on.
 There was no real time process in place that would create value.
-And frankly speaking the original set of reports were boring, difficult to read and present and possibly irrelevant.
+And frankly speaking, the original set of reports were boring, difficult to read and present and possibly irrelevant.

 As we worked more with smarter traders, controllers and advisors, we slowly started to build an understanding of the core questions that needed to be answered when it came to value at risk.